mdn/content/files/en-us/mozilla/add-ons/webextensions/api/runtime/sendmessage/index.md

 If sending to your extension, omit the `extensionId` argument.
 The {{WebExtAPIRef('runtime.onMessage')}} event will be fired in each page in your extension, except for the frame that called `runtime.sendMessage`.

 If sending to a different extension, include the `extensionId` argument set to the other extension's ID. {{WebExtAPIRef('runtime.onMessageExternal')}} will be fired in the other extension.
-By default, your extension can exchange messages with any other extension.
+By default, your extension can exchange messages with itself and any other extension (defined by `extensionId`).
 However, the [`externally_connectable`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/externally_connectable) manifest key can be used to limit communication to specific extensions.

 Extensions cannot send messages to content scripts using this method.
 To send messages to content scripts, use {{WebExtAPIRef('tabs.sendMessage')}}.